wdawson/okta.github.io/_source/_posts/2018-06-07-static-sites-vs-cms.md

 Google "Drupal hack" or "Wordpress hack" to see what I mean.
 Millions of Drupal and Wordpress sites are compromised *all the time*.
 Here are some examples:

-Millions of Websites Hit by Drupal Hack (BBC)
+- Millions of Websites Hit by Drupal Hack (BBC)
-Drupal Patches Critical Password Reset Vulnerability Drupal SQL Injection Vulnerability Leave Millions of Websites Open to Hackers Your Drupal site got hacked.
-Now what? etc...
+- Drupal Patches Critical Password Reset Vulnerability
+- Drupal SQL Injection Vulnerability Leave Millions of Websites Open to Hackers
+- Your Drupal site got hacked.
+Now what?
+- Etc...

 There are hundreds of tools that anyone can easily download and run which attempt to compromise existing Wordpress and Drupal sites automatically, by trying all previously known vulnerabilities against the CMS systems, looking for holes.